The Story of Sakichi Toyoda

 Sakichi Toyoda, the founder of Toyota Industries Corporation, possessed a strong ambition to contribute to society from his days as a youth.
 He had devoted his 63-year-long life to invention.

-We aim to obtain an appropriate company valuation in stock markets through timely and appropriate information disclosure while promoting good communications with shareholders and investors.
+We aim to obtain an appropriate company valuation in stock markets through timely, appropriate and fair information disclosure while promoting good communications with shareholders and investors.

-Toyota Industries continually carries out timely and appropriate information disclosure for shareholders and investors.
+Toyota Industries continually carries out timely, appropriate and fair information disclosure for shareholders and investors.
 In this way, we raise management transparency so that we obtain an appropriate company valuation in stock markets.
 We proactively provide not only information required under disclosure laws and regulations but also information on our management policy and business activities.
 Also, we engage in various investor relations activities to facilitate productive dialogue with shareholders and investors.

 We hold our annual general shareholders’ meeting early to avoid the date on which many companies hold their respective shareholders’ meetings so that more shareholders can attend.
 We are further facilitating the exercise of voting rights of our shareholders by allowing them to exercise such rights via the Internet and by joining the electronic voting platform for institutional investors.

-As for institutional investors outside Japan, we visit some of them to explain our management policies and business overview.
-We also participate in conferences hosted in Japan by securities companies and hold individual meetings
+As for institutional investors outside Japan, we visit major investors to explain our management policies and growth strategies.
+We also participate in conferences hosted in Japan by securities companies and hold individual meetings.
+Our Website provides our corporate history, overviews of each business as well as product information and initiatives to develop technologies for the future mainly for individual investors.

-Opinions and requests we collect through various means of communications with shareholders and investors are fed back to executives and relevant business divisions to reflect them in our future business activities.
+Opinions and requests we collect through various means of communications with shareholders and investors are fed back to executives and relevant business divisions via the Board of Directors and various committees to reflect them in our future business activities.

 |For institutional investors and securities analysts in Japan||